Central Business District in Cincinnati in Hamilton County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Civil Rights • Education • Government & Politics • Parks & Recreational Areas • Women.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-About the Labyrinth (within shouting distance of this marker); John A. Roebling Bridge (within shouting distance of this marker); World’s Largest Chime Foot Piano (within shouting distance of this marker); Emery and Kroger Historic Foundation Walls (about 300 feet away, measured in a direct line); The Black Brigade of Cincinnati (about 400 feet away); 1 West Vine Street (about 500 feet away); Harriet Tubman - The Beacon Of Hope (about 800 feet away); The Berlin Wall (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: About the Labyrinth (within shouting distance of this marker); John A. Roebling Bridge (within shouting distance of this marker); Worlds Largest Chime Foot Piano (within shouting distance of this marker); Emery and Kroger Historic Foundation Walls (about 300 feet away, measured in a direct line); The Black Brigade of Cincinnati (about 400 feet away); 1 West Vine Street (about 500 feet away); Riverfront Stadium Home Plate Location (about 500 feet away); Harriet Tubman - The Beacon Of Hope (about 800 feet away).
 Touch for a list and map of all markers in Cincinnati.

 Credits.
-This page was last revised on April 21, 2024.
+This page was last revised on July 30, 2025.
 It was originally submitted on April 20, 2024, by Lou Donkle of Valparaiso, Indiana.
-This page has been viewed 44 times since then.
-Photos: 1, 2, 3. submitted on April 20, 2024, by Lou Donkle of Valparaiso, Indiana. • Devry Becker Jones was the editor who published this page.
+This page has been viewed 253 times since then and 17 times this year.
+Photos: 1. submitted on April 20, 2024, by Lou Donkle of Valparaiso, Indiana.
+2. submitted on July 26, 2025, by Ian Lefkowitz of New York, New York.
+3, 4. submitted on April 20, 2024, by Lou Donkle of Valparaiso, Indiana. • Devry Becker Jones was the editor who published this page.